-BlackBerry pauses BBM for Android and iOS rollout due to issues caused by leaked appAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry pauses BBM for Android and iOS rollout due to issues caused by leaked appAlex Wagner - Editorial Director of News and Content

 Today was supposed to be the day that the BBM for Android and iOS apps were finally released to the world, but now it looks like most of us will have to wait just a little bit longer.

 BlackBerry has announced that it's pausing the global rollout of BBM for Android and iOS as a result of issues caused by an unreleased version of BBM for Android that leaked online.
 The company says that it's been working to address the problems caused by the unreleased app and that it will begin a staggered rollout of BBM for Android and and restart the BBM for iOS rollout "as soon as [its] able."
 In the mean time, BlackBerry plans to disable the unreleased BBM for Android app, but anyone that's already downloaded the official BBM for iOS app will still be able to use it.